L4bb3rs/Chia-CAT-Breakdown/README.md

 # Chia-CAT-Breakdown

-## Breakdown Chia CAT tokens to an address.
+## Breakdown Chia CAT tokens into smaller amounts (can be sent to any address).

 **Windows** - Place python script in C:\Users\username\.chia\mainnet\config